 Even if you are not able to attend this Connections 2018, you can support the event by purchasing tickets to a Salon Lab.
 These events provide guests with a chance to interact with experts in a specific field over an intimate dinner.

-for remaining spots for Salon Lab can be purchased here.
-If you have interest in being added to a waiting list, please email us at email@example.com.
+All Salon Lab events have been sold out.
+If you have interest in being added to a waiting list, please email us at firstname.lastname@example.org.

 Thank for supporting Lab and

 Richard Posner is arguably the most influential jurist since Oliver Wendell Holmes.
 From birthing the law and economics movement to championing a pragmatic approach to judging, Posner's three decade career on the bench has transformed the way litigants, the academy, and judges address legal questions.
 Now retired from the bench to focus on improving the way pro se litigants are treated by the judicial system, the next chapter of Judge Posner's career promises to be as interesting and transformative as the first.
 Join us for an evening of drinks, dinner, and conversation with a judge whose wisdom shines brightly in the legal firmament.

 Richard Allen Posner worked for several years in Washington during the Kennedy and Johnson Administration—as law clerk to Justice William J. Brennan, Jr., as an assistant to Commissioner Philip Elman of the Federal Trade Commission, as an assistant to the Solicitor General of the U.S., Thurgood Marshall, and as general counsel of President Johnson's Task Force on Communications Policy.